 A Vancouver native, Gail MacDonald graduated from John Oliver High School and received her Bachelor of Music degree and Teacher Certification from UBC.
 She has been a Music and ELL Specialist Teacher for over 40 years, working with students ranging from Kindergarten to Adult Education.

 As a chorister, Gail has performed locally, nationally, and internationally.
 She is a former Director of the Burnaby District Children’s Choir and currently directs Andante, the Burnaby Retired Teachers Choir.

-She has been a member of The Maple Leaf Singers since 1998 and enjoys playing, singing, and performing our varied repertoire.
+A member of the Maple Leaf Singers since 1998, Gail enjoys singing and accompanying our varied repertoire.
 In 2015, she received the Joyce O. Maguire Award from the BC Choral Federation for outstanding long-term service as a choral accompanist.
-We are extremely fortunate to have this very talented lady as our accompanist!

 For Marilyn Rushton, music is like a second language.
 She began playing piano at the age of five.
 Throughout her school years, she sang in school choirs and in a girls’ quartet.

 Marilyn sang on radio jingles and worked in piano bars for nearly 15 years before taking on the role of co-director of the Burnaby Children’s Choir from the late 1980s to 2000.
 Marilyn received a Bachelor of Music Education degree from UBC in 2000 and joined the Maple Leaf Singers in 2001.
 She completed a Master’s Degree in Special Education in 2002.
 She is a vision teacher with the Vancouver School District and regularly incorporates music into her students’ programs.